gselini/gselini.github.io/README.md

 # Software Consultant for Analytical Data Processing

 ![picture](./giorgio.jpeg "giorgio")
-*Fig. 0: Historical picture showing me happy with an apparently invisible presence on my side*
+*Fig. 0: Historical picture showing me happy with an apparently invisible presence on my side (the Unknown Colleague).*

 # about